PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 ## Add Audit Information
 ### System Rule
 - Any user can able to add audit information.
 (Admin or Non-admin)
-- User can enter total of 3 audit information: `Verbal Confirmation`, `Entry` & `Second Check`
-- Only admin user can enter `Second Check` data.
+- Normal users can enter `Verbal Confirmation`, `Entry`.
+Only admin user can enter `Second Check` data.
+- When all information (Verbal Confirmation, Entry & Second Check) is entered, audit section will be locked for normal user.
+When locked, Normal user can't edit Audit information.
-- User can't be enter audit information until wire instruction available.
+- User can't enter audit information until wire instruction available.
-- System can stores the creation or updation date stamp with each autited information.
+- System stores the creation or updation date stamp with each autit information.
-- Normal user can't be edited once the all information is entered.

 ### UX Rule
 - Shows pencil icon disabled when wire instruction is not available. on hover, shows tooltip message.
 - `Verbal Confirmation` & `Second Check`: It's alphabetical sorted dropdown of the active clarius user.
 - `Entry`: Its dropdown of the Active admin user.
 - When normal user opens the dialog, `Second Check` fields shown disabled.
 On hover, shows tooltip message.
-- When all information (`Verbal Confirmation`, `Entry` & `Second Check`) is entered, audit section will be locked for normal user.
-Show pencil icon disabled for normal user.
+- Show pencil icon disabled for normal user.
 On hover, shows tooltip message.
 (Only admin user cab be edited or deleted)

 ### UI Rule
 [Mockup]()